f5devcentral/f5-agility-labs-cert/docs/class2/modules/module10.rst

 Pre-Lab Section: BIG-IP LTM Configuration
 ------------------------------------------

 In this section, students will configure the BIG-IP LTM with the necessary network settings, pool, and virtual server.
+Note the VLAN and Self IP steps were already done in LAB1

 Tasks: